airbnb/okreplay/readme.md

 ## Recoding and playback

-Betamax will record to the current tape when it intercepts any HTTP request to a URI that does not match anything that is already on the tape.
-If a recorded interaction with a matching URI _is_ found then the proxy does not forward the request to the target URI but instead returns the previously recorded response to the requestor.
+Betamax will record to the current tape when it intercepts any HTTP request with a combination of method and URI that does not match anything that is already on the tape.
+If a recorded interaction with the same method and URI _is_ found then the proxy does not forward the request to the target URI but instead returns the previously recorded response to the requestor.

-In future it will be possible to match recorded interactions based on criteria other than just the full URI.
+In future it will be possible to match recorded interactions based on criteria other than just method and URI.

 ## Security